 The Option Plan was established to focus executive attention on the long-term interests of the Company and growth in shareholder value.
-Pursuant to the Option Plan, the board of directors is authorized, at its discretion, to issue options to employees and officers of the Company to acquire Class B non-voting shares of the Company in accordance with the Option Plan and the rules of the TSX.
-The stock options are granted at the closing price on the TSX of Class B non-voting shares on the day prior to the effective date of the grant.
+However, since the adoption of the RSU Plan, options are no longer issued to employees and officers of the Company, though some previously granted options remain outstanding.
+The outstanding stock options were granted at the closing price on the TSX of Class B nonvoting shares on the day prior to the effective date of the grant.
 The board of directors has the discretion to vary the vesting provisions of grants issued under the Option Plan.
-When option grants are issued under the LTIP program to achieve specific LTIP objectives, the vesting terms may be set to resemble those attaching to other LTIP performance criteria.